icclab/disco/README.md

     ```

     At this point, DISCO is running and you can issue the HTTP commands to create a cluster.

+6. If you are running into problems, you might have to upgrade one package or another, such as requests or pbr. (which was the case for me)

 ### Creating a cluster